 What is TICAD

 Japan co-hosted Tokyo International Conference on African Development (TICAD) in 1993 (TICAD I), 1998 (TICAD II) and 2003 (TICAD III) in Tokyo.
-The co-organizers of TICAD are UN (OSSA (Office of the Special Advisor on Africa) and UNDP).
+The co-organizers of TICAD are UN (OSSA (Office of the Special Advisor on Africa) and UNDP), AUC and World Bank.
 TICAD was launched to promote high-level policy dialogue between African leaders and development partners.
 Since its inception, TICAD has provided fundamental and comprehensive policy and guideline on African development.

 In the early 90's, when 'aid fatigue' set in after the Cold War, Japan launched TICAD in order to refocus international attention on the importance and urgency of African development issues.
 Japan has stressed the importance of 'Africa's ownership' of its development as well as of the 'partnership' between Africa and the international community.
 A central feature of TICAD is the cooperation between Asia and Africa.